ericliu0000/CS4280-JocularWeather/README.md

 `GET` `https://98q0kalf91.execute-api.us-east-1.amazonaws.com/pushdb?zip=<zip>&lon=<longitude>&lat=<latitude>`

-- Making a `GET` request to this URL will push the zipcode, longitude, and latitude, all to Supabase.
+- Making a `GET` request to this URL will push the ZIP code, longitude, and latitude to Supabase.

 `GET` `https://98q0kalf91.execute-api.us-east-1.amazonaws.com/ip`

-- Making a `GET` request to this URL will return the city that's associated with the source IP address
+- Making a `GET` request to this URL will return the city that's associated with the source IP address.

-<details><summary>The AWS Lambda code for /pushdb can be found below:</summary>
+<details><summary>The AWS Lambda code for <code>/pushdb</code> can be found below:</summary>

 ```js
 const { createClient } = require("@supabase/supabase-js");